matheusd/dcrlnd/README.md

 ## Docker
   To run lnd from Docker, please see the main [Docker instructions](docs/DOCKER.md)

+## Safety

+When operating a mainnet `lnd` node, please refer to our [operational safety guildelines](docs/safety.md).
+It is important to note that `lnd` is still **beta** software and that ignoring these operational guidelines can lead to loss of funds.

 ## Security

 `dcrlnd` is now part of Decred's [Bug Bounty Program](https://bounty.decred.org)